-- d) Donations in Kind Significant contributions in kind relating to equipment and materials or supplies are recorded at the estimated fair market value of such contributions as received.
-During the year \$11,728 in donations in kind were received (see Note 10), \$8,000 of which was contributed property and equipment (Note 7). - e) Contributed Surplus Volunteers contribute their time to assist the Society in carrying out its operating activities.
-Because of the difficulty of determining their fair value, contributed services are not recognized in the financial statements. - f) Use of Estimates and Measurement Uncertainty The preparation of the Society's financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Significant contributions in kind relating to equipment and materials or supplies are recorded at the estimated fair market value of such contributions as received.
+During the year \$3,234 (\$11,728 in 2016; \$8,000 of which was contributed property and equipment see Note 5) in donations in kind were received (Note 11).

+Volunteers contribute their time to assist the Society in carrying out its operating activities.
+Because of the difficulty of determining their fair value, contributed services are not recognized in the financial statements.

+f) Use of Estimates and Measurement Uncertainty

+The preparation of the Society's financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 In addition, the allocation of revenues and expenses to certain project and funds are subject to measurement uncertainty and are based on management's best information and judgement.
 Actual results could differ from those estimates.
 Allocated expenses include all general and administrative expenses.
 Allocations are determined based on review of the expenses and their relation to each project.
-Current year cash receipts subject to subsequent expense allocations, for proper revenue recognition purposes, are disclosed in Note 5.
+Current year cash receipts subject to subsequent expense allocations, for proper revenue recognition purposes, are disclosed in Note 6.

-- g) Cash and Cash Equivalents Cash consists of bank balances and term certificates with maturities or redemption privileges of one year or less. - h) Financial Instrument Measurement The Society initially measures its financial assets and financial liabilities at fair value.
+g) Cash and Cash Equivalents

+Cash consists of bank balances and term certificates with maturities or redemption privileges of one year or less.

+h) Financial Instrument Measurement

+The Society initially measures its financial assets and financial liabilities at fair value.
 It subsequently measures all its financial assets and financial liabilities at amortized cost.